sunxiaoguang/docs/tidb-cloud/serverless-limitations.md

 ### Connection

-- Database client connections that are held open longer than 30 minutes may be terminated unexpectedly.
-To avoid this, start with a 5-minute maximum connection lifetime and increase it if you observe a negative impact on tail latency.
+- Database client connections that remain open for more than 30 minutes may be terminated unexpectedly.
+When a server is shut down or restarted, client connections can be reset after this duration, resulting in application disruptions.
+It is recommended to start with a maximum connection lifetime of 15 minutes and extend it if you notice a negative impact on tail latency.
+Refer to the [recommended settings for connection pools](/develop/dev-guide-connection-parameters.md#connection-pools-and-connection-parameters) for additional information.
 - Only [Public Endpoint](/tidb-cloud/connect-via-standard-connection-serverless.md) and [Private Endpoint](/tidb-cloud/set-up-private-endpoint-connections-serverless.md) can be used.
 You cannot use [VPC Peering](/tidb-cloud/set-up-vpc-peering-connections.md) to connect to {{{ .starter }}} or {{{ .essential }}} clusters.
 - No [IP Access list](/tidb-cloud/configure-ip-access-list.md) support.